bodybooks/docker-laravel/README.md

 ## Usage in Production

 While I originally created this template for local development, it's robust enough to be used in basic Laravel application deployments.
-The biggest recommendation would be to ensure that HTTPS is enabled by making additions to the `nginx_default.conf` file and utilizing something like [Let's Encrypt](https://hub.docker.com/r/linuxserver/letsencrypt) to produce an SSL certificate.
+The biggest recommendation would be to ensure that HTTPS is enabled by making additions to the `default.conf` file and utilizing something like [Let's Encrypt](https://hub.docker.com/r/linuxserver/letsencrypt) to produce an SSL certificate.

 ## Compiling Assets